 I almost wanted to take notes so I could use all this material for future novels.
 (In the end, I settled for mental notes.)

 It has given me fresh perspective on who I am and where I fit.
-My view of life is simple, I’ve realized.
+And I’ve realized, my view of life is quite simple.

 The Simple Life

 There are so many things I don’t normally think about.
 Like what luxury car model would flip for a really great price or what wine would go perfectly with this meal.
 I’m a simple girl who has never aspired to live in luxury.
 I’m also a girl who hasn’t achieved much recognition or success by worldly standards, and who doesn’t seem to be on any path to such success.

 But I am someone who knows who she is and is happy with the path that she is on.
 That’s what I’ve realized.